Colony of Fiji

 The Colony of Fiji was a Crown colony that existed from 1874 to 1970 in the territory of the present-day nation of Fiji.
-London declined its first opportunity to annex the Kingdom of Fiji in 1852.
+London declined its first opportunity to annex Fiji in 1852.
 Ratu Seru Epenisa Cakobau had offered to cede the islands, subject to being allowed to retain his Tui Viti (King of Fiji) title.
 His demand was unacceptable to both the British and to many of his fellow chiefs, who regarded him only as first among equals, if that.
 Mounting debts and threats from the United States Navy had led Cakobau to establish a constitutional monarchy with a government dominated by European settlers in 1871, following an agreement with the Australian Polynesia Company to pay his debts.
 The collapse of the new regime drove him to make another offer of cession in 1872, which the British accepted.
 On 10 October 1874, Britain began its rule of Fiji, which lasted until 10 October 1970.